r-owen/base_loom_server/docs/index.md

 * [Threading](threading.md) will help you thread the loom, by lifting shafts for groups of threads.

-* [Settings](settings.md) allows you specify a few settings that the server remembers.
+* [Settings](settings.md) allows you specify settings that apply to all weaving pattern files.
-  ([Threading](threading.md) also has two settings that allow you to specify how you prefer to thread.)

 Click on the word to select that mode.
 The bold word shows the current mode.